sf105/sttp-book/_chapters/testing-principles.md

 Both concepts are about assessing the quality of a system and can be described by a single question.

 **Validation: Are we building the right software?**
-Validation concerns the features that our system offers and the costumer, for who the system is made.
+Validation concerns the features that our system offers and the customer, for who the system is made.
 Is the system that we are building actually the system that the users want?
 Is the system actually useful?